salaboy/rolo_the_robot/README.md

 Because I'm working with Arduino, I've installed the RXTX Libs from the Arduino IDE distribution into the /Library/Java/Extensions/ directory on my Mac and everything is working fine with that.

+But for Mac you will probably need: http://blog.iharder.net/2009/08/18/rxtx-java-6-and-librxtxserial-jnilib-on-intel-mac-os-x/